ahshafin2315/cg-calc/README.md

 ## Installation & Usage

-1. Download the latest release (`cg-calc.exe`) from the [releases page](https://github.com/ahshafin2315/cg-calc/releases)
+1. Download the latest release (`cg-calc.zip`) from the [releases page](https://github.com/ahshafin2315/cg-calc/releases)
-2. Double-click the executable to run the application
+2. Extract the zip file to your preferred location
+3. Run `cg-calc.exe` from the extracted folder
-3. No installation required - the application runs standalone
+4. No installation required - just keep the extracted folder intact

 ## Using the Calculator